raphael-group/CalicoST/README.md

 2. Assigns each spot a clone label indicating whether the spot is primarily normal cells or a cancer clone with aberration copy number profile.
 3. Infers a phylogeny relating the identified cancer clones as well as a phylogeography that combines genetic evolution and spatial dissemination of clones.
 4. Handles normal cell admixture in SRT technologies hat are not single-cell resolution (e.g. 10x Genomics Visium) to infer more accurate allele-specific copy numbers and cancer clones.
-5. Simultaneously analyzes multiple regional or aligned SRT slices from the same tumor.
+5. Simultaneously analyzes multiple regions or aligned SRT slices from the same tumor.

 # System requirements
 The package has tested on the following Linux operating systems: SpringdaleOpenEnterprise 9.2 (Parma) and CentOS Linux 7 (Core).